grc-iit/jarvis-cd/builtin/builtin/pyflextrkr/README.md

 jarvis pipeline clean
 ```

-# 5. Pyflextrkr with Node Local Storage
+# 5. Pyflextrkr on Node Local Storage
 For cluster that has node local storage, you can stagein data from shared storage, then run pyflextrkr.

 ## 5.1 Setup Environment